Rated R for Russian: How to Learn Real Russian with Subtitles

 6 Pro Tips for Keeping Your Focus When Learning Russian with Subtitles

 1. Warm up your brain with some old-fashioned study time.
 For maximum focus and motivation, don’t just jump in cold.
 Activate the Russian you already know by reviewing beforehand.
 That might mean skimming a textbook, running through some flashcards or listening to a song you’ve basically memorized.
+It could also mean doing some exercises in Duolingo or a video from FluentU.

 2. Go into it with a mission and game plan.
 You don’t have to prepare a detailed mission statement about what you want to learn, but you also shouldn’t expect to advance in Russian simply by sitting back and soaking up subtitles.
 What skill do you want to practice?
 Is there any special vocabulary you should keep an eye out for?
 Zero in on your main goal and keep it in mind as you watch.